Connie Greene, MA, CAS, CSW, CPS

-offering of prevention programs.
-Under her leadership, IFP has become
+Under her leadership, IFP has become a leader in the state in the delivery

-as the delivery of behavioral health and drug and alcohol prevention and
+of behavioral health, drug and alcohol, and addiction prevention and intervention

 Expertise and a unique training style have positioned Connie as a well-known